Lesly4/Embeding_vector_API/README.md

 ---

-## Using Swagger UI to Submit Queries
+## Calling the `/convert-text` Endpoint Using Swagger UI

-FastAPI automatically provides a **Swagger web interface** to explore and test your API.
-Swagger UI is a simple way to interact with your API without using `curl` or Post
+FastAPI automatically provides a **Swagger web interface** to explore and test an API.
+Swagger UI is a simple way to interact with an API without using `curl` or Post

 1. Open your browser and go to:
 ```
 http://127.0.0.1:8000/docs
 ```

-2. Find the endpoint you want to use (e.g., `/convert-text`) and click **Try it out**.
+2. Find the endpoint you want to use (e.g., `/convert-text` in this case) and click **Try it out**.

 3. Enter your input in the JSON body, for example:
 ```json